Miguel White

-Miguel Solano White (October 9, 1909 – August 30, 1942) was a Filipino track and field athlete of Filipino-American descent who competed for the Philippines in the 400 metre hurdles at the 1936 Summer Olympics held in Berlin, Germany, winning a bronze medal in the process.
+Miguel Solano White (October 9, 1909 – August 30, 1942) was a Filipino track and field athlete of American descent who competed for the Philippines in the 400 metre hurdles at the 1936 Summer Olympics held in Berlin, Germany, winning a bronze medal in the process.

 White was from Legazpi, Albay.
 He was killed in military action during the Japanese invasion of the Philippines.
 At the time of his death, White was a lieutenant assigned to the 51st Division.
 Before World War II, White was a Philippine scout.